sadit/JuliaApps/README.md

 # JuliaApps: Simple and effective Julia's application workaround for unix based systems

-Julia applications are not standardized at this moment.
-There exists different ways to achieve it but most approaches contain different limitations, most of them are because Julia includes a very interesting and powerful REPL and people working in Julia seems that is not urgent to have another kind of CLI for their programs.
+At this moment, there is no standard way to create Julia applications.
+Different ways exist, but most approaches contain other limitations.
+This limitation may come from design because Julia includes a powerful REPL that makes CLI unnecessary for Julia practitioners.
-However, people not working with Julia but only trying to use the programs have a very different opinion.
+However, people who do not work with Julia could find the Julian way unaccessible.

-While it is expected to have a more standard way to work with Julia's programs soon, I decide to put another piece in the board.
+While we anticipate a more standardized approach to working with Julia's programs soon, I am glad to introduce JuliaApps (`japps`) as a solution today.
+This script aims to create Julia applications with minor modifications using isolated environments for each application so each app will work out of the box.

-It consist on a single bash script `japps` that supports some commands:
+The script `japps` supports the following commands:
-- `run`: runs a package as an application
+- `run`: runs a package as an application.
-- `install`: installs a package from its github url
+- `install`: installs a package from its GitHub URL.
-- `uninstall` (not really working for safety reasons)
+- `uninstall` (still not implemented).
 - `update`: updates a package and optionally checkouts some branch to work